 ⚠ COVID-19: Amidst the coronavirus pandemic, show schedules might be subject to change.
 Please consult promoter’s social media and website before heading out.
 COVID-19 live updates

 By day, Greg is a Firefighter for one of the largest metropolitan departments in the Southwest, a Hazardous Materials Captain and Technical Rescue Technician, a specialist with a penchant for teaching advanced Chemistry to his HazMat co-workers who started “junking” as a hobby when he found medical artifacts for his classes.

 Starting from his home base of Arizona, Hawk traversed 15 states in a mere 3 weeks heading up to the furthest point of Virginia and Maryland and looping up North to Pennsylvania, Ohio, Indiana, and over to Michigan and down through Nebraska and lastly, Iowa, Colorado and his home state of New Mexico before returning home to Arizona with a truck cabin, bed and towed trailer worth of finds.
-A three foot industrial thermostat, 1900’s era street signs, 160 pound cast iron fireplace mantelpiece and 1950’s era wooden bleacher seats and several dozen smaller finds such as colored glass bottle stoppers and funnels that he safely packed and carefully stacked in the back of his truck.
+A three-foot industrial thermostat, 1900’s era street signs, 160 pounds cast iron fireplace mantelpiece and 1950’s era wooden bleacher seats, and several dozen smaller finds such as colored glass bottle stoppers and funnels that he safely packed and carefully stacked in the back of his truck.

 From free-style picking on farms to one-on-one meetings with collectors.
 “As much as I want to say it’s about the things I find, it’s also about the people I meet.”
 Hawk has a growing number of followers on Instagram and posts almost daily, not bad for a full-time Fireman who still considers “picking” his hobby.